 #1).
 Personal finance / contribution

 Young entrepreneurs might find it difficult to get financial support for their dream business other than their personal finance.
-The fact is that most of the young entrepreneurs actually started their business with their own savings before looking for other source of finance especially when the business is ready for expansion.
+The fact is that most young entrepreneurs actually started their business with their own savings before looking for another source of finance especially when the business is ready for expansion.